wadefagen/91-DIVOC/pages/interactive-visualization-of-covid-19-in-illinois/guide/index.md

 ### Regions

-The "Restore Illinois" regions are based off of the Emergency Medical Services Regions, as defined in [Title 77, Chapter 1(f) §515.200: Emergency Medical Services Regions](https://www.ilga.gov/commission/jcar/admincode/077/077005150B02000R.html).
-The "Restore Illinois" regions are further defined as:
+The Illinois regions are based off of the Emergency Medical Services Regions, as defined in [Title 77, Chapter 1(f) §515.200: Emergency Medical Services Regions](https://www.ilga.gov/commission/jcar/admincode/077/077005150B02000R.html).
+The 91-DIVOC visualizations computes region totals based off of the "Illinois" areas when provided county-level data.

-- "Northeast Region" (EMS 7-11), including greater Chicago area
-- "North Central Region" (EMS 1, 2), including Rockford, Quad Cities, Peoria, and Bloomington-Normal
-- "Central Region" (EMS 3, 6), including Champaign-Urbana, Springfield, and Decatur
-- "Southern Region" (EMS 4, 5), including greater St. Louis, Carbondale, and Mt.
-Vernon

-The 91-DIVOC visualizations computes region totals based off of the "Restore Illinois" areas when provided county-level data.

 <hr>